JohnnieShen/cs257-Project-Ingenuity/README.md

 ~~- When some noncore block on AI vehicle gets destroys, the strucural validation calculation is faulty, causing the AI to fall apart.~~

 - Crafting UI entries missing background
+- Tree breaking doesn't have particle effect
+- Trees are sometimes off the ground